Notes on some of the rarer British marques

 Located at 24 Carlton Place, Glasgow, the company bought several Barr & Stroud engines, so it seems likely that they produced motorcycles, possibly between 1903 and 1909.

-In the 1950s they sold motoring accessories, tools and equipment to the motor trade with customers throughout Scotland, and were agents for Elswick-Hopper bicycles
+In the 1950s they sold motoring accessories, tools and equipment to the motor trade with customers throughout Scotland, and were agents for Elswick-Hopper bicycles.

-They may well have been related to The North British Motor Company of 310a St Vincent Street, agents for Clement, De-Dion and Lanchester Cars.
+They may well have been related to The North British Motor Company of 310a St Vincent Street, Glasgow, agents for Clement, De-Dion and Lanchester Cars.

 Sources: talkingscot.com, classicmotorcycleforum.com